ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Introduction

-Armed with the dataset, we show how it can be used to evaluate concept learners.
-To that end, we present a novel concept deviation-aware evaluation framework that exhibits a strong correlation with human preferences.
-This framework, combined with the \conceptbed{} dataset, offers an alternative to existing evaluation strategies, facilitating more effective large-scale evaluations that are aligned with human evaluations.
-For each of the four tasks within \conceptbed{}, we train a supervised classifier (referred to as an oracle) to detect the respective concepts.
-Subsequently, the confidence scores outputted by these oracles are utilized to calculate the concept deviations of the generated concept images in relation to the reference target ground truth images using the proposed $\metric$ metric.
-This approach enables us to assess concept and compositional alignment accurately.
+We use our large-scale dataset to evaluate concept learners, by developing a novel evaluation metric called Concept Confidence Deviation (\ccd{}).
+We conduct a human study and find that relative evaluations of models in terms of \ccd{} are well aligned with human preferences.
+Therefore, \ccd{} combined with the \conceptbed{} dataset, offers an alternative to existing evaluation strategies, facilitating more effective large-scale evaluations.
+For each evaluation criteria, we train supervised classifiers (oracles) to detect whether generated concept images are accurate.
+Subsequently, the confidence scores from these oracles are utilized to calculate the instance-level concept deviations of the generated concept images in relation to the reference target ground truth images using the proposed $\metric$ metric.
+This approach enables us to assess concept and composition alignment more effectively.
+We further show that \ccd{} calculated using a pre-trained few-shot classifier also maintains a high correlation with human preferences.
+This allows \ccd{} to measure concept alignment on unseen concepts.

 We conduct extensive experiments on four recently proposed concept learning methodologies.
-In total, we fine-tune approximately 1100 models (one model per concept) and generate over 200,000 concept-specific images.
-Our results reveal a trade-off between concept alignment and compositional reasoning, wherein methods excelling at concept alignment tend to fall short in preserving compositions and vice versa.
+In total, we fine-tune approximately 1100 models (one model per concept) and generate over 500,000 concept-specific images.
+Our results reveal a surprising trade-off between concept alignment and composition alignment, wherein methods excelling at concept alignment tend to fall short in preserving compositions and vice versa.
 This suggests that previous concept learning approaches are either highly overfitted or severely underfitted.
 Furthermore, our experiments demonstrate that utilizing a pre-trained CLIP~\cite{radford2021learning} textual encoder aids in maintaining compositionality, but it lacks the flexibility required to learn complex concepts, such as \concept{sketch}.